raykallen/aiq-research-assistant/deploy/workbench/README.md

 * Adjust default report organization prompts
 * And more!

-To customize this blueprint, adjust the ``configs`` section under ``deploy/workbench/docker-compose.yaml`` in a code editor and save your changes.
+To customize this blueprint, adjust the config files under ``aira/configs/`` in a code editor and save your changes.
+Note that ``config.yml`` refers to local deployment configurations and ``hosted-config.yml`` refers to deployments using NVIDIA-hosted model endpoints.

 When restarting the compose, any configuration changes you make will take effect.

 ## License